Star Clusters Megaclusters: Overview

 Fans who might be wary of another eye-wateringly volatile slot, or a tough collection system, will appreciate the different dynamic at play here.
 Overall, Star Clusters might not be perfect, but it's hard to fault.
 The Aussie team has burst out of the woodwork with another innovative title, putting a clever twist on their Megaways mechanic.
 Whether Megaclusters blows up like its sibling remains to be seen, but there is a good chance that we'll never look at cluster pays slots the way we have in the past.

 Interested in trying other Big Time Gaming slots utilizing the Megaclusters mechanic?
 Have a look at Big Time Gaming's next slot in the Megaclusters series titled Cyberslot Megaclusters or Kluster Krystals Megaclusters from Relax Gaming.
-Alternatively, check out Slot Vegas Megaquads which is played using 4 individual reel sets!
+Alternatively, check out Diamond Fruits Megaclusters which is a continuation on Star Clusters with Bonanza type elements mixed in.

 Star Clusters Megaclusters is another milestone in the evolution of online gaming that will forever change our perception of cluster pays slots.